 All about the paperwork

 Leasing is business.
 And landlords do take that seriously.
 Managing a business also means managing piles of paperwork, like contracts and receipts on top of each other.
-This is not really bad, in fact it should do both parties — landlords and tenants — a favor.
+This is not really bad, in fact, it should do both parties — landlords and tenants — a favor.
 This documentation means protection.
-This also keeps the relationship a bit more professional.
+This contract and rental house rules for tenants also keeps the relationship a bit more professional.

 What to do: One way to deal with landlords who are obsessed with paperwork is to make sure you follow the rules and the provisions of your contract.
 You can’t simply skirt your way around this type of landlord.
 Make sure you pay rent on time and keep your end of the deal.
 Remember that it’s a businessman you are dealing with.